 We calculate an experience's ranking score using a multi-factor data model instead of a raw data average (mean).
 This model takes into account several important questions.
 For instance - is there a trusted body of reviews?
 What is the age of a review and is the review from a credible source?

-Below you'll find details around some of the important factors that went into calculating the ranking score for Acacia Bay Track.
+Below you'll find details around some of the important factors that went into calculating the ranking score for Million Dollar Cruise.

 If you have any questions or comments about our ranking score calculation please get in touch at email@example.com.
 We don't believe this is perfect or complete so we're always interested in ways we might make improvements.

-The Acacia Bay Track experience has a total of 3 valid reviews.
-There are no invalid reviews that are excluded from the calculation.
+The Million Dollar Cruise experience has a total of 8 reviews.
+There are 7 valid reviews that are included when calculating the ranking score and 1 invalid review that are excluded from the calculation.
 Reviews can be excluded only when a reviewer is not verified or after an investigation by our team determines the reviewer is not genuine.

-Within these 3 valid reviews, the experience has 3 face-to-face reviews collected during interviews by our team.
+Within the 7 valid reviews, the experience has 5 face-to-face reviews collected during interviews by our team.

-Below is the distribution of ratings for the 3 valid reviews:
+Below is the distribution of ratings for the 5 face-to-face reviews: